 Choose the Best Saving Method

 When it comes to where you put your vacation savings fund, you have several options, including which bank you'll trust with your money.
-If you pick Ally Bank, we think you'll be happy with your choices:
+At Ally Bank, you have several choices:

-Interest Checking Account - You can save within your checking account if you make sure to keep track of how much you are saving each month, or open a separate account strictly for your vacation fund.
-That way, you won't accidentally spend it.
-Either way, the Ally Interest Checking Account offers you a number of other features that could make staying in control of your money easier.
+Interest Checking Account: You can save within your checking account if you keep track of how much you are saving each month, or open a separate account strictly for your vacation fund.
+Either way, the Ally Interest Checking Account offers a number of features that can make staying in control of your money easier.

-Online Savings Account - Opening a separate savings account allows you to separate your vacation money from your everyday funds.
-Or, open both an Interest Checking Account and an Online Savings Account - then set up an automatic transfer each week or month from your checking account to your Online Savings Account.
+Online Savings Account: A separate savings account allows you to divide your vacation money from your everyday funds.
+Or, open both an Interest Checking Account and an Online Savings Account and set up an automatic transfer each week to make saving as easy as possible.

-Certificates of Deposit (CDs) - CDs typically help you save more, faster, as they usually come with higher interest rates than other options.
-You can open an Ally Bank CD for a specific time period, called a term, that ranges anywhere from a few months to years, and the fact that most CDs have early withdrawal penalties helps you stay committed to your savings plan.
+CDs: CDs usually come with higher interest rates than other types of accounts.
+You can open an Ally Bank CD for a specified term that ranges anywhere from a few months to years.
+Most CDs have early withdrawal penalties, which may make you more likely to stick to your savings plan.

-Using a credit card to pay for a vacation isn't always the best option.
+One final note: using a credit card to pay for a vacation can end up being a costly decision.
 Once you return from your trip, you will have to start paying it off, possibly at a high interest rate.
-Instead, create a budget, and then build a savings plan with your vacation in mind.
-Saving as much as you can before departing just makes your vacation more of what it should be—a chance to reward yourself for working hard the rest of the year.
+Instead, create a budget and build a savings plan with your vacation in mind.
+Saving as much as you can beforehand helps make your vacation more of what it should be—a chance to reward yourself for working hard the rest of the year.